THUS LOVE: Vermont punks making urgent, community-driven anthems for outsiders

 Van Osdol describes THUS LOVE as an ever-changing organism which is as much about the three members’ growing friendship and the change it can affect within and beyond their community as much as the songs themselves.
 “I think vulnerability changes,” they say of their constantly evolving approach.
 “We’re just relearning, and we’re growing together.
 We’re reacting to what happens, and to other changes that are happening in our lives and in our personalities.”

-In signing to Brooklyn-based independent record label Captured Tracks [DIIV, Scout Gillett], playing shows across the US and building their community, the band hope to show other young people who feel out of place or are struggling to find like-minded people.
+In signing to Brooklyn-based independent record label Captured Tracks [DIIV, Scout Gillett], playing shows across the US and building their community, the band hope to uplift other young people who feel out of place or are struggling to find like-minded people.
 Again, the concept and idea of THUS LOVE feels significantly more wide-ranging than the music on ‘Memorial’ itself.

 Racine says: “When you’re signed to a label, you just have a lot of people automatically on your team, hyping you up and giving you a platform.
 Being from such a small town, 99 percent of the world hasn’t heard our songs, and it’s nice for [the label] to put them out in the world.”